damienmaguire/Tesla-Model-3-Battery-BMS/README.md

 17/06/23 : Almost 3 years later and still no sign of a solution for talking to the M3 BMS?
 Oh well, just as well I've done a new STM32 based design.
 Prototypes on the way so let's see if (how) I screwed up ...

 12/10/23 : And it works.
 Software development started for the controller here : https://github.com/damienmaguire/Tesla-M3-Bms-Software

+24/10/23 : Boards now with beta testers.
+Pinout added for V1 controller.
+SW development in progress.